Apple's next iPhone mirrors last year's, adds more storage | Technology

 As has been the case since Apple's late co-founder unveiled the first iPhone in 2007, Apple executives talked reverently about the latest model, even though it isn't dramatically different from the version Apple released nearly a year ago.

-Like last year's model, the new iPhone 13 will come in four different designs, with prices starting from $700 to $1,100.
+Like last year's model, the new iPhone 13 will come in four different designs, with prices starting from USD 700 to USD 1,100.
 They're scheduled to be in stores September 24.

+"It's an incremental upgrade,'' said Gartner analyst Tuong Nguyen.
+"Some of the new features are impressive, but most of them are not noticeable or practical for most users.''
 Possibly the most notable change in the latest high-end iPhone 13 will be an option for a full terabyte of storage — that's 1,000 gigabytes — on the device, up from its previous maximum of 512 gigabytes.
+That's enough storage to accommodate roughly 250,000 photos, or about 500 hours of high definition video.

+Having a massive amount of storage could become more important to many consumers with the advent of ultra-high definition video and ultrafast wireless 5G networks that will make downloading content faster and easier, Nguyen said.

 Apple is also promising better cameras on the iPhone 13, including an improved ultrawide lens, a cinematic-like video feature and technology for better nighttime pictures.
 (The latter mirrors a feature Google has long offered in its line of Pixel phones, which haven't been big sellers yet.)
 As usual, the latest iPhones are supposed to have longer-lasting batteries, too.